AF-Github1/WebotsWorkshop/README.md

 ![image](https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/cae170db-e742-48e9-a002-ff8b07fa9806)

-Now to the right of your screen you should now see your controller text file that should look something like this
+Now to the right of your screen you should now see your controller text file that should look like this

 ![image](https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/19437f15-0621-42e1-93a3-53165b4f92bf)

           CONTROLLER BASICS

-There are some fundamental pieces of information one must know before starting to program their robot.
+There are some fundamental pieces of information one must know before starting to program a robot.

-First of all the simulation is based on a timestep, this being the time in miliseconds that takes for each instance in the simulation.
-So if you have a camera capturing images, it will take a new one every timestep.
+First of all the simulation is based on a timestep, this being the time in miliseconds that takes for each instance of any action to occur in the simulation.

-If you change the timestep remember that the timestep should be a multiple of the first timestep that you created initially.
+If you have different timesteps for different parts/logic loops of the robot, remember that the timestep should be a multiple of the first timestep that you created initially.
 So if your initial timestep is 16, then if you create a new value it should be new values of 32,48,64 and so on.
 This is so that every part of the simulation is in sync.
-If the simulation stops being in sync some issues might crop up like certain objects becoming non functional or not function as they should.
+If the simulation stops being in sync some issues might crop up like certain objects becoming non functional/not function as they should.

 Another important point is how you call each part of the robot.
-They may have to be imported and they follow certain conventions in order to be called and activated.
-This will be explained in greater detail in the coding section below this one.
+They may need to be imported and they follow certain conventions in order to be activated.
+This will be explained in greater detail in the coding section below.

           CODING YOUR FIRST ROBOT

- Below I will show some sample code along with the explanation of what it does.
+I will show some sample code along with the explanation of what it does.
 I will also show how to install certain modules

 # This line calls the modules of the robot used to code in this controller.
 from controller import Robot, DistanceSensor, Motor, Camera, LED